 Different Map SizesBecause Pro Motion is an animation software where every frame must have the same size also all maps in a single project will have the same size.
 For games you would usually need to define maps of completely different sizes by using the same set of tiles, e.g. for different level size formats.

 To achieve this you may define a couple of projects and connect them as tile maps sharing the same tile library.
 This is done using the settings dialog.

 You can attach more than one project.
 As soon as the tile library is modified it is copied to all attached projects.
 You can even load every project independently, but as long as not all connected projects are loaded you can not modify the tile library.
 This way you can create a set of tiles, define attached projects and give these projects to other people.
 They may then use the standard tile library to create the maps.

 OptimizationTo optimize the tile library there a some optimization functions in the menu tile mapping.
-These functions help to remove duplicates or empty tiles as well as optimize concerning the mirror options.
+These functions help to remove duplicates or empty tiles as well as optimize concerning the mirror options or removing duplicates.

-Tile Map LayersWith todays games the level world are defined by different background (tile map) layers.
+Tile Map LayersWith today's games the worlds are defined by different background (tile map) layers.
 There is one for the grounds/platforms, one for the parallax background screen and one for the foreground partly covering the game characters: